 Virtual Reality Training Environments

 The advent of AI-powered Virtual Reality (VR) has opened up novel avenues for athlete training.
-These VR platforms simulate real-world sporting scenarios with remarkable precision, offering players a risk-free environment to sharpen their skills and strategies.
+These VR platforms simulate real-world sporting scenarios with remarkable precision.
+It offers players a risk-free environment to sharpen their skills and strategies.

 - Athletes can train without physical risks associated with actual gameplay.